Silvano315/Contacts-Agenda-Software/README.md

 - Adding a Contact: Allow the insertion of new contacts.
 - Contacts View: Show all your contacts.
 - Editing a Contact: Allow editing details of existing contacts.
-- Deleting a Contact: Remove contacts from your address book.
+- Deleting a Contact: Remove contacts from your phone agenda.
 - Search for a Contact: Search for contacts by first name or last name.
 - Saving and Loading: Save contacts to a file and load them at startup.